Healthy Homes Assessment Upper Hutt

 Draught Stopping Upper Hutt

-Draughts can lead to low temperatures inside households.
-A cold home costs more to heat, which means wasting money and energy.
+Draughts can lead to lower temperatures in homes.
+A draughty house is more expensive to heat, which means wasting energy and incurring higher costs.

 What are unreasonable gaps or holes?

-If you can feel external air getting in, or see a clear draught from a crack or a gap that is, it is most likely a gap or an opening that needs sealing in any way.
-Large gaps and cracks should be fixed permanently.
-Any gaps greater than 3mm that let air in or out within the home need seals.
-For example, if the open fireplace is not in use, it can cause draughts and should be blocked from.
-Landlords and property managers are responsible for making sure that draughts from the fireplace are removed as much as possible.
+If you can feel external air entering or a clear draught out of a hole or gap or crack, then it’s likely a crack or hole which requirements sealing in somehow.
+Cracks and gaps that are large should be fixed permanently.
+The gaps that exceed 3mm that let air into or out within the house need the sealing.
+In the case of an open fireplace isn’t in use it can create draughts.
+This should be sealed from.
+Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed as far as imaginable.

-There is no require to block holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors could be required to allow movement of the building as the home warms and cools in order to let them be closed and opened rather than securing.
-We will examine the windows and doors as part of the Healthy Homes assessment of your rental property.
+There is no require to block off holes or gaps which are part of the construction.
+For instance, small gaps around doors and windows could be required to allow for the movement of the building when the household heats and cools, so that they are able to be opened and closed rather than securing.
+We will examine all doors and windows in your Healthy Homes assessment of your rental property.

 draught stopping building inspections